On Subadditive Duality for Conic Mixed-Integer Programs

 {\bf Conic MIPs:} Conic MIP problems generalize MILPs and have significantly more expressive power in terms of modeling.
 To name just a few application areas, conic MIPs are used in options pricing \cite{Pinar13}, power distribution systems \cite{Kocuk2015}, Euclidean $k$-center problems \cite{Brandenberg} and engineering design \cite{Dai}.
 We note here that all the conic MIPs used in these applications include {\black binary variables, and that this feature, rather than being the exception, is a general rule when modeling real life problems.}

 In spite of the growing interest in conic MIP applications, conic MIP solvers are not as mature as their MILP counterparts.
 Although the subadditive dual for linear/conic MIPs do not yield straightforward solution procedures, any dual feasible solution generates a valid inequality for the primal problem.
 Moreover, if strong duality holds, all cutting planes are equal to or dominated by a cutting plane obtained from such a solution \cite{wolsey1981integer, Moran}.
 We know that these valid inequalities are extremely useful for MILPs (see, for instance, \cite{bixby2007progress}) and one may expect that cutting planes designed for conic MIPs will help solve them more efficiently.
-Recent work on cutting planes for conic MIPs includes generalizations of Gomory cuts \cite{cezik1}, rounding cuts \cite{Atamturk10}, split/disjunctive cuts \cite{Yildiz} and minimal valid inequalities \cite{Fatma2016}.
+Recent work on cutting planes for conic MIPs includes generalizations of Gomory cuts \cite{cezik1}, rounding cuts \cite{Atamturk10,Sanjeevi2016}, split/disjunctive cuts \cite{Yildiz} and minimal valid inequalities \cite{Fatma2016}.